JaxPlays-Inc/jaxplays.org/content/reviews/2024-10-21-Cadillac-Crew.md

   credit:
     name: Josh Andrews
     url: https://www.jaxheadshots.co/
 authors:
 - Ray Hollister
 production: 2024 Cadillac Crew
 theatre: Lumen Repertory Theatre
-cast:
+featuring:
   - Felecia Ewing
   - Cetera Bunch
   - Zonnetta Marie
   - Kate McManus
   - Katie Johnston
   - Brian Niece
   - Claire Cimino
   - Mike Livingston
+  - Cetera Bunche
 description: "Lumen Repertory’s *Cadillac Crew* delivers a powerful exploration of Black women’s pivotal role in the Civil Rights Movement, with captivating performances and immersive design."
 ---

 Lumen Repertory Theatre’s production of Tori Sampson's brilliant and thought-provoking play, [[production:2024 Cadillac Crew]], brings a powerful blend of history, activism and personal struggle to the stage. *Cadillac Crew* explores the lesser-told stories of Black women on the front lines of the Civil Rights Movement, compelling the audience to reflect on both the past and its enduring relevance today.
 <!--more-->